FC Yunist Chernihiv

 Yunist Chernihiv (ФК «Юність» Чернігів) is a Ukrainian amateur football team based on Yunist Sports school in Chernihiv.
-The sports school is known for its talented players like Andriy Yarmolenko, Pavlo Polehenko, Serhiy Kovalenko, Vladyslav Shapoval, Pavlo Fedosov, Yuriy Maley, Oleksiy Khoblenko, Dmytro MyronenkoAndriy Fedorenko, Maksym Tatarenko and Nika Sichinava.
+The sports school is known for its talented players like Andriy Yarmolenko, Pavlo Polehenko, Serhiy Kovalenko, Vladyslav Shapoval, Pavlo Fedosov, Yuriy Maley, Nazar Voloshyn, Oleksiy Khoblenko, Dmytro MyronenkoAndriy Fedorenko, Maksym Tatarenko and Nika Sichinava.

 The sports school fields its men team in Chernihiv Oblast Football Competitions and its women team Yunist ShVSM in amateur competition of the Ukrainian Women's Football First League.

 History

 The team was founded in 2000 and in 2016-17 got second in the Chernihiv Oblast Football Championship.
 In 2004 the team beat Yunist Dinaz Vyshhorod for 1-0 at the Yunist Stadium and in 2006 Yunist Chernihiv won 4-2 always against Dinaz.

 In 2018 the team won 2-1 against Premier Niva (Vinnytsia) and the team got second in the Chernihiv Oblast Football Championship.
 The Football school "Youth" from Chernihiv received 136 thousand for Yarmolenko.